Vietnam’s Best Scenery – Or So They Said

 Many times I felt like reaching up and draw the low-hanging curtain of milky whiteness away.

-Thankfully, my brother was just excited to be going on a cruise (it was his first time), and I was in one of those moods that allow me to shrug the whole thing off.
+Thankfully, my brother was just excited to be going on a cruise (it was his first time), and I was in one of those moods that allowed me to shrug the whole unfortunate weather situation off.

 Our fellow passengers consisted of a Vietnamese couple who didn’t talk to anybody, a nice German couple, two Chinese friends who got into a fight and ended up not talking to each other before the 2 day trip was over, and a mom and son team from Malaysia.